-At the beginning of the session, you will create a blog site.
-General instructions on which blog site to use as well as tips to make it easier will be provided.
-For the early entries, I will assign topics for you to consider in your journal.
+At the beginning of the session, you will create a blog site and email the url to the TA to add to our class blog site.
+For the early entries, I will assign topics for you to consider in your blog.
 These topics will come in the form of discussion questions, mini-assignments, or something similar.
-At times, I may ask you to pick out those things in the "world of customer insights and experiences" that grab you - an ad that captures your attention, an article that is insightful, a product or service that is wildly innovative, an encounter that reinforces (or doesn't) a brand identity, etc..
+At times, I may ask you to pick out those things in the "world of customer insights and experiences" that grab you - an ad that captures your attention, an article that is insightful, a product or service that is wildly innovative, an encounter that reinforces (or doesn't) a brand identity, or something else that might be related to our discussions and topics.
 Use your blog to write your comments on why it captures your attention and any thoughts that you have about it.
 In addition, you can provide pictures or links so that we can get a better sense of what you are talking about.

 The total number of blog entries is 6 entries.
 Generally, the entries will be due a week from the date they are assigned (typically by the time class begins on the day they are due).
 The presentation of this assignment should reflect your style while facilitating your ability to document those things I've described above.
-In addition to what I've provided above, some criteria I use in determining effort are length of the entry (somewhere around I page, single-spaced typed in a Word document using Times New Roman, I2-point font is a good minimum guideline), use of class concepts & discussions, comparisons (convergent & divergent) to in-class or reading examples, and creativity (your own personal examples).
+In addition to what I've provided above, some criteria I use in determining effort are length of the entry (at least I page, single-spaced typed in a Word document using Times New Roman, I2-point font is a good minimum guideline), use of class concepts & discussions, comparisons (convergent & divergent) to in-class or reading examples, and creativity (your own personal examples).
 Above all, demonstrate your ability to synthesize all of this stuff and express your opinion!